by Richard Keyt, Arizona nonprofit corporation attorney

 Many knowledgeable people believe that a tax-exempt organization that lacks any of these policies has a higher risk of IRS scrutiny and risk of audit.

-When we form a nonprofit corporation that intends to become a tax-exempt charity we also prepare three additional policies, which are:
+When we form a nonprofit corporation that intends to become a tax-exempt charity we also prepare the above four policies and three additional policies, which are:

 Questions about Arizona Nonprofit Organizations?